monadical/EnhancingLiveVideoByLeveragingTrueDepthCameraData/README.md

 To see this sample app in action, build and run the project in Xcode on a device running iOS 11 or later.
 Because Xcode doesn’t have access to the TrueDepth camera, this sample won't work in the Xcode simulator.

 The sample app begins by removing the background, replacing it with black.
-Apply your own image from the camera roll by tapping anywhere on the video feed.
+Apply your own image from the camera roll by swiping down anywhere on the video feed.

 ### Set Up Live Capture from the TrueDepth Camera